Jonathan's story

 A second diagnosis: Exocrine Pancreatic Insufficiency

-Finally, ten years after his type 1 diagnosis, he saw an outpatient diabetes dietitian who ran a faecal elastase test to rule out Exocrine Pancreatic Insufficiency (EPI).
-EPI or PEI as it’s known in New Zealand, is an often-underdiagnosed complication in type 1 diabetes, where the pancreas fails to produce enough digestive enzymes, causing malabsorption, fatty stools, weight loss, and severe abdominal pain.
+Finally, ten years after his type 1 diagnosis, he saw an outpatient diabetes dietitian who ran a faecal elastase test to rule out Exocrine Pancreatic Insufficiency (EPI - as it’s known in the United States, or PEI - as it’s known in New Zealand), is an often-underdiagnosed complication in type 1 diabetes, where the pancreas fails to produce enough digestive enzymes, causing malabsorption, fatty stools, weight loss, and severe abdominal pain.

 Jonathan’s test result was positive.
 His dietitian started him on Creon – a prescription medication used as a pancreatic enzyme replacement therapy.
 It contains a mixture of digestive enzymes that help the body break down and absorb fats, proteins, and carbohydrates from food.